Moritz Borman

-Moritz Borman is a German-born film producer who made a name for himself primarily in Hollywood.
-With a career that spans major studio productions as well as independent films, Borman has established himself as a versatile and experienced producer.
-He is known for his collaborations with leading international filmmakers and actors, and his involvement in a wide range of film projects across different genres.
-Through his long-standing career and his expertise in managing large-scale international projects, Borman has become a respected figure in the film industry.
+Moritz Borman (16 April 1955 – 1 July 2026) was a German film producer who was known for his work on American films.
+With a career that spanned major studio productions as well as independent films, Borman became known as a versatile and experienced producer.
+He was known for his collaborations with leading international filmmakers and actors, and his involvement in a wide range of film projects across different genres.
+Through his long-standing career and his expertise in managing large-scale international projects, Borman became a respected figure in the film industry.

 Career

-Borman began his career in German television as a producer and director before relocating to Los Angeles, where he earned a master’s degree from the American Film Institute.
+Borman began his career in German television as a producer and director before relocating to Los Angeles, where he received a master's degree from the American Film Institute.
 Initially, he produced numerous programs for European television networks and commercials for major international brands.
-His first feature film production was John Huston's Under the Volcano, which earned two Academy Award® nominations.
+His first feature film production was John Huston's Under the Volcano, which was nominated for two Academy Awards.
 From that point, he focused exclusively on feature films.

 In the late 1990s, Borman founded Pacifica Film, a film financing company that invested over $300 million in numerous studio productions through German media funds he initiated.
 In 2000, he merged Pacifica with Intermedia Films, creating Hollywood's largest independent production and financing company, with over 250 employees, and he became its CEO.
-In the same year, he took the new entity public on the German stock exchange, raising an additional $260 million in capital.
-After three years, Borman stepped down as CEO to return fully to his passion for producing feature films.
+In the same year, he made the entity public on the German stock exchange, raising an additional $260 million in capital.
+In 2003, Borman resigned as CEO of Intermedia and returned fully to producing feature films.

-Moritz Borman initiated and oversaw the production of a wide range of films, including large-scale studio projects and artistically ambitious indie films.
-His filmography includes 35 Hollywood productions.
-Some of his most notable films are works by acclaimed director and screenwriter Oliver Stone, including Snowden (2016), Savages (2012), World Trade Center (2006), Alexander (2004), and W. (2008).
-His other productions include Terminator 3: Rise of the Machines (2003), Terminator Salvation (2009), The Quiet American (2002), K-19: The Widowmaker (2002), The Wedding Planner (2001), and Nurse Betty (2000) and many more.
-As of 2023, his films have grossed nearly $2 billion on the worldwide box office.
+He initiated and oversaw the production of a wide range of films, including large-scale studio projects and artistically ambitious indie films.
+His filmography included 35 Hollywood productions.
+Some of his most notable films were works by director and screenwriter Oliver Stone, including Snowden (2016), Savages (2012), World Trade Center (2006), Alexander (2004), and W. (2008).
+Other productions Borman worked on include Terminator 3: Rise of the Machines (2003), Terminator Salvation (2009), The Quiet American (2002), K-19: The Widowmaker (2002), The Wedding Planner (2001), and Nurse Betty (2000).
+His final film is an upcoming film titled Monsanto, which was in production at the time of his death.
+As of 2023, his films had grossed nearly $2 billion on the worldwide box office.

-Commitment and Memberships
+Commitment and memberships

-Borman is an active member of the Academy of Motion Picture Arts and Sciences, which awards the Oscars each year.
+Borman was an active member of the Academy of Motion Picture Arts and Sciences, which award the Academy Awards each year.

-Since the late 1990s, he has also served as chairman of the Tony Fitzjohn/George Adamson African Wildlife Preservation Trust, which established the Mkomazi Game Reserve in Tanzania and supports Kenya's Kora National Park.
-Among the trust’s notable supporters are actress Ali MacGraw and Prince Harry, Duke of Sussex.
+He had also served as chairman of the Tony Fitzjohn/George Adamson African Wildlife Preservation Trust, which established the Mkomazi Game Reserve in Tanzania and has supported Kenya's Kora National Park.
+Among the trust's notable supporters are actress Ali MacGraw and Prince Harry, Duke of Sussex.